FMMT666/launchpad.py/README.md

 ---
 ## Compiling your own PyGame

+ As of 6/2025, I would recommend to build it the "compile via 'setup.py'" way, below.

  If you have problems with errors like "alsa.conf" or the ListAll() method not recognizing any attached Launchpads on newer systems, especially Ubuntu 17/18,